ceramicnetwork/nft-did-resolver/README.md

 ```

 ## Custom Subgraphs
-You may specify a custom subgraph URL in the configuration object as shown above in [usage](#usage).
+You may specify custom subgraph URLs in the configuration object as shown above in [usage](#usage).

-Note: custom subgraphs must conform to the below schemas at a *minimum* for assets to be resolved properly.
+**Note**: custom subgraphs must conform to the below schemas at a *minimum* for assets to be resolved properly.

+**Note**: At the moment, only ERC721 and ERC1155 asset namespaces are supported.
+However, CAIP2 chains beside ETH,
+for instance xDAI, with support for those namespaces *are* supported, as long as the subgraph schema is the same.

 ### ERC721: